How to Treat Eczema Naturally

 1. Eat a diet rich in Gut healing foods.

 If the soup project is a bit too much to squeeze into the daily schedule, some of the same benefits can be obtained from taking Gelatin as a supplement instead.
-I use Great Lakes Kosher or Vital Proteins Gelatin as these companies promise that their Gelatin is sourced from grass-fed, humanely raised cows, and as such is higher in nutrients.
+I use Vital Proteins Gelatin as this company promises that their Gelatin is sourced from grass-fed, humanely raised cows, and as such is higher in nutrients.

 I also use Gelatin in recipes like homemade chewable vitamins, probiotic marshmallows, “Gell-o”, and fruit snacks.